-Personal loans, credit cards, and other alternatives are typically much more reasonable ways to borrow money.
-There are some types of loans with even more excessive rates (like payday loans), but pawn shop loans are still among your worst options.
+Personal loans, credit cards, and other alternatives are typically much more reasonable ways to borrow money (see our monthly payments calculator below to consider a personal loan).
+There are some types of loans with even more excessive rates (like payday loans), but pawnshop loans are still among your worst options.

-- There are no credit requirements: Pawn shop loans do not rely on your credit history, and failing to repay a pawn loan does not affect it.
+- There are no credit requirements: Pawnshop loans do not rely on your credit history, and failing to repay a pawn loan does not affect your history.

 - The repayment periods are short (and optional): You often have 30 to 90 days to repay a pawn loan, but unlike many other types of loans, paying it back is optional.